Policy 123: Disability and Accessibility

 Staff may not require documentation, identification cards, medical records, or a demonstration of the animal’s tasks as a condition of access.

-Dispute Resolution If concerns arise, the handler and the Senior Coordinator, Student Accessibility Services will attempt to resolve the issue.
-If the dispute cannot be resolved, the handler may file a grievance with the Dean of Student Affairs or the Human Resources Office, depending on the circumstances.
+If concerns arise, the student handler and the Disability Resources and Services Coordinator will attempt to resolve the issue.
+If the dispute cannot be resolved, the student handler may file a grievance with the Dean of Student Affairs.
+An employee handler may file a grievance with the Human Resources Office.

-Faculty and instructional designers shall ensure that all online and hybrid course materials meet digital accessibility standards, including captioned video content, accessible documents, and alternative text for images.
+Faculty and the Accessible Technologist shall ensure that all digital course/LMS materials meet digital accessibility standards, including captioned video content, accessible documents, and alternative text for images.
 CEI will provide training and resources to support accessible course design.

 CEI shall provide training to employees, including faculty, instructional designers, and IT personnel, on accessibility requirements under the ADA, Section 504, and WCAG 2.1 AA standards.